Tim Ho Wan: Local expansion

 Inside Tim Ho Wan in Melbourne, Australia.

 The original Mong Kok location relocated to Olympian City in 2013.
 The chain has seven additional branches in Hong Kong.
 They are located in Central, North Point, Taikoo Shing, Tseung Kwan O, Sha Tin, Shum Shui Po, and West Kowloon Station.

+International expansion

+The first international outlet was opened in 2013 at Plaza Singapura in Singapore.
+Tim Ho Wan then expanded to other countries such as Japan, China, South Korea, the Philippines and the United States.

+Due to mall redevelopment, its first international outlet at Plaza Singapura will close after 12 July 2026.

 Franchise

 The Tim Ho Wan Group was owned by Mak and Leung (50% equity holding each), and the group owns all branches in Hong Kong.
 The Group also collects fees by franchising out their brand globally; all Tim Ho Wan head chefs at these franchised locations must be experienced dim sum chefs, and go through a mandatory 4-week training session in Hong Kong.